I Must Behave

 ‘I Must Behave’ was published by Vapour Momenta Books, the pocket-sized publishing arm of Catherine Griffiths and Bruce Connew.

-It is the second volume in a social and political trilogy of artist books: ‘I Saw You’, 2007; ‘I Must Behave’, 2009; ‘I Drive You Crazy, to the Moon’, which is soon to be published.
+It is the second volume in a social and political trilogy of artist books: ‘I Saw You’, 2007; ‘I Must Behave’, 2009; ‘I Drive You Crazy, to the Moon’, which will be published one day.

 “This is an unsettling observation of the experience of globalisation: where we are, who we are and what we are, we can’t quite say.
 Perhaps the sense of anxiety and disconnection apparent in these images is also a manifestation of the personal and social controls and restrictions we submit ourselves to.”
 Deidra Sullivan

 The complete series of ‘I Must Behave’ was exhibited as part of ‘Photo HiStories’, curated by Mercedes Vicente, at the Govett-Brewster Art Gallery, New Plymouth, New Zealand, June-August 2009, along with fine exhibitions by Mark Adams and John Miller.
 Within the ‘I Must Behave’ exhibition, Mercedes included a vitrine exhibition of my artist books explaining, within their different styles and content, the prolonged and connected social and political enquiry of my work.

 A 14-images selection from ‘I Must Behave’ was shown at Mary Newton Gallery, Wellington, New Zealand, February 2009.